 What are some of the reasons for sore nipples from nursing?

-If you are having a hard time getting milk out, try taking a warm shower.
+If you have difficulty getting milk out, take a warm shower.
 Lean forward using gravity to help release milk.
-Using very gentle massage and hand expression can encourage milk to flow.
-After you have nursed your baby or pumped your milk out, you may find relief using a cold pack on your breast.
+Using very gentle massage and hand expression can encourage milk to flow and fluid to move.
+You may find relief using a cold pack on your breast after you have nursed your baby or pumped your milk out.
 You can take a probiotic like Lacta-Biotic to help with breast pain and support breast health.
-The strain L. Fermentum has been found to relieve pain from plugged ducts.
+The strain L. fermentum has been found to relieve pain from plugged ducts.

 Your pump uses suction to express milk, but your baby nurses using suction and compression.
 Adding compressions with your hand while you pump will remove more milk.
 Using a heat pack before and during pumping to relax the smooth muscles and increase blood flow helps with milk flow and letdowns.
 (1)

 Your period returns or pregnancy